 Galanthus elwesii 'Jonathan' There is much interest in non-white snowdrops, if only because of the large sums of money for which such bulbs change hands.
 See this PBS list discussion to learn more.
 Photographs of 'Jonathan', an apricot flushed Galanthus elwesii, by Mark Brown.

-Galanthus elwesii var. monostictus is native to Turkey.
+Galanthus elwesii var. monostictus P.D.Sell is native to Turkey.
 Photos by Roland and Gemma

-Galanthus gracilis is distributed from Bulgaria to southwestern Ukraine, western Turkey and the Aegean Islands where it grows from 100 m to 2000 m.
+Galanthus gracilis Čelak. is distributed from Bulgaria to southwestern Ukraine, western Turkey, and the Aegean Islands, where it grows at elevations from 100 m to 2000 m.
 It is found in a wide variety of habitats: mixed woodland, short grass, scrub, between rocks and on or at the base of cliffs, and next to rivers and streams, often in deep fertile soils at a depth of 10 to 20 cm.
 It is similar to Galanathus elwesii and has narrow, upright leaves, which are frequently twisted on the vertical axis giving the leaves a corkscrew-like appearance.
+Height range: 5-10 cm.
 Photo from John Lonsdale.

-Galanthus ikariae is native to the Aegean Islands off the coast of Greece.
-It's small, even for a snowdrop, with arching foliage, which is often matt.
-Compared to Galanthus woronowii Galanthus ikariae has an inner green mark that reaches to at least half way up and the leaves are darker.
+Galanthus ikariae Baker is native to the Aegean Islands off the coast of Greece where it occurs in shady ravines.
+It's small (15-20 cm), even for a snowdrop, with arching foliage.
+Compared to Galanthus woronowii, Galanthus ikariae has an inner green mark that reaches to at least half way up and the leaves are darker.
 Photograph by Anthony Darby of plant growing in his garden in Dunblane, Scotland.

-Galanthus krasnovii is native to the Caucasus.
+Galanthus krasnovii A.P.Khokhr. is native to the Caucasus.
 It has a very small narrow, almost pointed, inner petal.
 See CITES Bulbs for more information.
+Height range: 5-14 cm.
 Photograph by Anthony Darby of plants growing in his garden in Dunblane, Scotland.

 Representative photos of this species by David Pilling.

-Galanthus peshmenii grows in scrub and rocky places in southwest Turkey and Greece.
+Galanthus peshmenii A.P.Davis & C.D.Brickell grows in scrub and rocky places in southwest Turkey and Greece.
 It flowers in the fall.
-First photo by John Lonsdale.
-Second photo by Jane McGary.
-Third and fourth photos by Oron Peri show G. peshmenii in the wild in southwestern Turkey, where it favors very well drained sites such as steep banks in dappled shade.
+Height range: 9-12 cm.
+The first photo was taken by John Lonsdale and the second photo by Jane McGary.
+The third and fourth photos by Oron Peri show G. peshmenii in the wild in southwestern Turkey, where it favors very well-drained sites such as steep banks in dappled shade.
 A large colony was even seen in the duff that had collected on top of a large boulder.

-Galanthus platyphyllus from Georgia and the Caucasus at 2000 m.
+Galanthus platyphyllus Traub & Moldenke is distributed from Georgia and the Caucasus where it grows at 2000 m.
 The Greek epithet 'platyphyllus' means 'broadleaved'; it was described in 1948 and is related to Galanthus krasnovii.
+Height range: 15-30 cm.
 Photo 1 by Anthony Darby of plants growing in his garden in Dunblane, Scotland.
 Photos 2 to 4 by Roland and Gemma who say "These bulbs I found in-between Galanthus woronowii bulbs imported from Turkey.
 They are naturalising now in my garden".

-Galanthus plicatus 'Wendy's Gold' is a cultivar with yellow markings.
+Galanthus plicatus M.Bieb. has a native range of Crimea, North Caucasus, Romania, Turkey, and Ukraine.
+It has two subspecies.
+'Wendy's Gold' is a cultivar with yellow markings.
 Photos by John Lonsdale.

-Galanthus reginae-olgae is similar to Galanthus nivalis.
+Galanthus reginae-olgae Orph. is similar to Galanthus nivalis.
 It has variants that bloom from autumn to spring and is reasonably hardy.
 It is a native of dryish woodland at low altitudes.
+Height range: 10-15 cm.
 Photos by John Lonsdale.

-Galanthus transcaucasicus, is distributed from S. & E. Transcaucasus to N. Iran.
-Photos by Hans Joschko who reports his plants are 6-8 cm. high.
+Galanthus transcaucasicus Fomin is distributed from S. & E. Transcaucasus to N. Iran.
+Photos by Hans Joschko who reports his plants are 6-8 cm high.

-Galanthus woronowii, named for Russian plant-collector and botanist, Georg Woronow, has broad shiny green leaves; the flowers have a single v mark.
+Galanthus woronowii Losinsk., named for Russian plant-collector and botanist, Georg Woronow, has broad shiny green leaves; the flowers have a single v mark.
 From north-east Turkey, southern Russia and Georgia, it grows 6 inches high and is similar to Galanthus ikariae.
 Photo taken March 2007 by Jay Yourch.

 Photos by David Pilling.
 The third photo shows this species next to Galanthus nivalis.
 The fourth photo shows a bulb with offset and 1 inch diameter coin.